 No, your thermometer isn’t broken; it’s just summertime in New Orleans.
 And I, for one, embrace these warm months of the year when snowball stands are open, bars crank up the A/C, and consuming ice cream is an appropriate means of “cooling down” at any time of the day.
-Whether it’s ice cream, gelato, sorbet, or boozed-up ice cream treats you crave, New Orleans is on fire with these eight awesome places to get cold, creamy goodies.
+Whether it’s ice cream, gelato, sorbet, or caffeinated ice cream treats you crave, New Orleans is on fire with these eight awesome places to get cold, creamy goodies.

-8 PLACES FOR ICE CREAM (AND ICE CREAM TREATS) IN NEW ORLEANS
+ICE CREAM (AND ICE CREAM TREATS) IN NEW ORLEANS

 Known for their extra-large sundaes made for two (or sometimes just one when you’ve had a bad day — don’t judge), this popular gelato shop located on Magazine and in the French Quarter has a new addition on the menu: the Scoupe (pronounced “scoopay”), which is a smaller version of Sucre’s original sundaes in a dozen new flavor combinations, like “Monkey Business”: three layers of banana gelato with caramel and cinnamon croutons.

 Dat Ice Roll

 Originating in Thailand, the process of spreading ice cream on an ice plate or stone and using a spatula to roll it up into “ribbons” is becoming popular across the country.
 Though it’s definitely something you have to see to believe, rolled ice cream stacked in cups is a futuristic treat at its finest.
 Dat Ice Roll features flavors like Oreo cookie, strawberry, and café au lait with chocolate sauce.
 Currently, they are operating as a pop up outside of Dat Dog on Friday, Saturday, and Sunday.